Crash on M62 has closed two lanes and motorists are being warned to allow extra time for journeys

-Traffic officer are advising Wednesday morning commuters to allow extra time for their journeys.
+Traffic officer are still advising Wednesday morning commuters to allow extra time for their journeys though as the incidents have led to tailbacks for several miles.

-A crash has happened on the M62 eastbound between junctions 30 for Oulton and junction 31 for Normanton.
-National Highways says that two out of the three lanes are currently closed and there is around two and a half miles of congestion on the approach.

-In another incident, also eastbound, there are two of four lanes closed between junction 26 for Bradford and the M606 and Junction 27 for Leeds and the M621.
-There is three and a half miles of congestion on approach.
+The first crash happened on the M62 eastbound between junctions 30 for Oulton and junction 31 for Normanton with two out of the three lanes having to be closed.
+In another incident, also eastbound, there were two of four lanes closed between junction 26 for Bradford and the M606 and Junction 27 for Leeds and the M621.

 Support the YEP and become a subscriber today.
 Enjoy unlimited access to local news and the latest on Leeds United.
 With a digital subscription, you'll see fewer ads, enjoy faster load times, and get access to exclusive newsletters and content.
 Click here to subscribe.